-- Huang Lian (Coptis spp.) – interestingly, this plant contains berberine, an alkaloid which inhibits tyramine (the substance that may be responsible for the dream effects caused by cheese)
+- Huang Lian (Coptis spp.) – interestingly, this plant contains berberine, an alkaloid that inhibits tyramine (the substance that may be responsible for the dream effects caused by cheese)

 - Long Dan Cao (Gentiana spp.)

-Herbs which calm and nourish the spirit and heart include:
+Herbs that calm and nourish the spirit and heart include:

 - Suan Zao Ren (Ziziphus jujuba) – used to treat insomnia or difficulty falling or staying asleep, excessive dreaming, shallow sleep with a tendency to wake easily, and fatigue.